lidofinance/docs/docs/guides/node-operator-manual.md

 5. The protocol distributes the pooled Ether evenly between all active Node Operators in `32 Ether` chunks.
-When it assigns the next deposit to a Node Operator, it takes the first non-used signing key, as well as the accociated signature, from the Node Operator’s usable set and performs a deposit to the official `DepositContract`, submitting the pooled funds.
+When it assigns the next deposit to a Node Operator, it takes the first non-used signing key, as well as the associated signature, from the Node Operator’s usable set and performs a deposit to the official `DepositContract`, submitting the pooled funds.
 At that time, the Node Operator should have the validator already running and configured with the public key being used.